A New Way To Handle Exercise

 It can help anyone doing any level of exercise or work, who wants to understand how exercise affects their blood sugar control.
 But it has special benefits for those who use an insulin pump or multiple injections and have learned how to use insulin in a physiologic way:

-- So that longer-acting insulins, like N, L, UL, or Lantus, or the basal rate on a pump, keeps their blood sugar level while fasting,
+- So that longer-acting insulin, like N, L, UL, or Lantus, or the basal rate on a pump, keep their blood sugar level while fasting,

 - So that the meal doses of Humalog or Regular (or meal boluses from a pump) keep the blood sugar controlled with meals, i.e. that doses vary to match the amount of carbohydrate in each meal, and